 - Be true to yourself (or your character) – Unless you are Barney from How I Met Your Mother, you cannot just get up and run a marathon.
 Your body knows you are lying and will punish you for it.
 In improv, if you commit to being a crazy French maid don’t then deny ever being one on stage.
 You take yourself and the audience out of this reality.

-- Wear sensible shoes as heels and flip flops will prevent you from going the distances – A better title for this should be don’t limit yourself and don’t wear clothing that will hinder what you will do.
+- Wear sensible shoes as heels and flip flops will prevent you from going the distances and if you have special feet, you can alwyays get shoes for flat feet at the ShoeFinale site. – A better title for this should be don’t limit yourself and don’t wear clothing that will hinder what you will do.
 Sure, I can run in 6 inch heels … not far, but I can.
 And sure, I can wear a gorgeous ball gown on stage.
 However, you will then have players like Andrew Bernier folding you in half like a pretzel on stage.
+That’s why you need to use cloth that you feel right, and that you can move on, even the undies, that’s why is important to know where to get it, for instance here is a comfortable list by Top9Rated.

 - The point of this fashion rant is to say don’t limit yourself.
 With improv and running, it is going to take you out of your comfort zone — let it.
 It is alright to be characters you love and characters you cannot stand in real life.
 In some way or fashion, you can find an element of yourself you maybe didn’t know was there.